GenomicsDB/GenomicsDB-R/README.md

 ## Installation

 ### Prerequisites
-See [GenomicsDB-install](https://github.com/nalingans/GenomicsDB-Install) for a docker or a scripted install of GenomicsDB on your system for Linux based systems.
+See [GenomicsDB-install](https://github.com/nalingans/GenomicsDB-Install) for a docker or a scripted install of GenomicsDB for Linux based systems.
 For example, on an `ubuntu` system -
 ```
 git clone https://github.com/nalinigans/GenomicsDB-Install.git
 cd GenomicsDB-Install